9 mile loop to Samuel P. Taylor State Park's highest peak.

 fir, and some coast live oak, madrone, California hazelnut, and California

 early milkmaids and hound's tongue nestled among the ferns.
-Bill's Trail
+In autumn,

 is a delight; switchbacks make the walking easy, and there are lots of